 3. Start reviewing products and services.

-Focus on reviewing products that fall within your niche.
-Then, leveraging the rapport you have created with your audience and your stance as an expert, tell your readers why they would benefit from purchasing the product you are promoting.
+Focus on reviewing products and services that fall within your niche.
+Then, leveraging the rapport you have created with your audience and your stance as an expert, tell your readers why they would benefit from purchasing the product or service you are promoting.
+Almost anything sold online can be reviewed if there is an affiliate program – you can review physical products, digital software, or even services booked online, like ride sharing or travel resort booking.
 It is especially effective to compare this product to others in the same category.
 Most importantly, make sure you are generating detailed, articulate content to improve conversions.

 4. Use several sources.

 Instead of focusing on just an email campaign, also spend time making money with a blog, reaching out to your audience on social media, and even looking into cross-channel promotions.
 Test a variety of marketing strategies to see which one your audience responds to the most.
 Make frequent use of this technique.

 5. Choose campaigns with care.